b-kaiser/ergotype/README.md

 ## Ideas

 - Typing accuracy inevitably leads to typing speed.
-- Optimal finger to press a key is dependent on the situation.
+- Optimal fingering depends on the individual key combinations.
 - Four consecutive four keys in a row of a keyboard are a homerow (e.g. `uiop` and  `iop[` on qwerty).
 - Homerows can easily be reached and typed (small movements of the wrist are helpful).
 - Single hand exercises are useful (not exclusively, of course).